-The Employment Development Departments Labor Market Information Division collects and analyzes data on the occupation and the employment characteristics by industry for California.
+The Employment Development Department’s Labor Market Information Division collects and analyzes data on occupations and trends in California and its areas.

 - Employment Projections